TL;DR

 | Flexibility | Limited | Unlimited |

-Custom builds optimize differentiation.
+Custom builds prioritize differentiation.

-When White-Label OTT Is Not the Right Choice
+When White-Label OTT Is the Wrong Choice

-Avoid white-label platforms if you need:
+Avoid white-label platforms if you require:

 - Custom recommendation engines